How to Check Your Credit Score in the Philippines

 Key takeaways:

-• If you have a bad rating, you will not be able to borrow money, especially from banks.
+- If you have a bad rating, you will not be able to borrow money, especially large loans from banks

 There are several terms that people may find confusing.
-In this section, we will define the differences between good credit score, report, and history.
+Below, we will define the differences between good credit score, report, and history.

 A credit score is a three-digit figure which determines your creditworthiness.
 There is no single global standard as to how the ratings are made.
 Some institutions use letters, while some use numbers.
 No matter what they use, your goal is to have a high rating.